Kalamazoo Manufacturing Company

-The Kalamazoo Manufacturing Company located in Kalamazoo, Michigan, was a railroad-equipment manufacturer and, later, a materials-handling company that was founded in 1883 and closed in the 1990s.
+The Kalamazoo Manufacturing Company located in Kalamazoo, Michigan, was a railroad-equipment manufacturer and, later, a materials-handling company, that was founded in 1883 and closed in the 1990s.
 It made four passenger vehicles for use at the 1964-65 New York World's Fair.

 Foundation and diversification

-The Kalamazoo Railroad Velocipede and Car Company was founded in 1883 by George Miller and Horace Haines in Kalamazoo with a capital stock of $45,000.
+The Kalamazoo Railroad Velocipede and Car Company was founded in Kalamazoo in 1883 by George Miller and Horace Haines, with a capital stock of $45,000.
 The factory at Pitcher Street in downtown Kalamazoo was next to the Grand Rapids and Indiana Railroad (GR&I).
 By 1901, the company had changed its name to Kalamazoo Railway Supply Company.
-It manufactured hand and push cars, motor cars, velocipedes, jacks, tanks, stand pipes and other products needed for railroad work.
-The company moved to a larger factory on Reed Street (also next to the Grand Rapids and Indiana Railroad) that still stands today.
+It manufactured hand and push cars, railroad speeders (motorised inspection cars), velocipedes, jacks, tanks, stand pipes and other products needed for railroad work.
+The company moved to a larger factory on Reed Street, also next to the Grand Rapids and Indiana Railroad, that still stands today.

-In the early 1940s, the company diversified into the materials handling field with a "Speed Truck" line, early ancestors of today’s personnel and material vehicles used as intra-plant transportation in many corporations.
-Many of these Speed Trucks used the same Wisconsin 16-hp air-cooled engine in Kalamazoo railroad motor cars.
-Eventually, this product line grew to include a platform model; a dump model; and a runabout, a one-person, no-cargo version.
-A final name change in the early 1950s, to the Kalamazoo Manufacturing Company, reflected this growing non-railroad business.
+In the early 1940s, the company diversified into the materials handling field with a "Speed Truck" line, early ancestors of today's personnel and material vehicles used as intra-plant transportation in many corporations.
+Many of the Speed Trucks used the same Wisconsin 16 brake horsepower (12 kilowatt) air-cooled engine in Kalamazoo railroad speeder (inspection) cars.
+Eventually, that product line grew to include a platform model, a dump model, and a runabout - a one-person, no-cargo version.
+A final name change in the early 1950s, to the Kalamazoo Manufacturing Company, reflected the growing non-railroad business.